Polish court seals divisive ruling to tighten abortion law

 Women’s organizations that led nationwide protests last year against the Oct.
 22 ruling warned of new action Wednesday night.

-The massive demonstrations by mostly young people defied Poland’s pandemic ban on gatherings and were highly critical of the ruling right-wing Law and Justice party.
+The massive demonstrations by mostly young people defied Poland’s pandemic ban on gatherings and were highly critical of the ruling party.
 Some led to clashes with the police.

 The court ruling bans the abortion of fetuses with congenital defects, and critics argue that it narrows the already tight law to a near total ban of abortions.
+It was made in response to a motion from over 100 ruling party lawmakers, whose names have not been made public.

 Termination of pregnancy will now be allowed only if the woman’s health is threatened or if the pregnancy is the result of a criminal act, such as rape or incest.

+Until now, congenital defects were the reason behind most legal abortions in Poland.